silverstripe/silverstripe-search-service/docs/en/implementations.md

 This module is a set of abstractions for creating search-as-a-service integrations.
 This section of the documentation covers the details of each one.

+## Naive search

+This is the service that is enabled by default.
+It does not interact with any specific service, and is there to fill the whole in the abstraction layer when search is not yet being used.
+It is also a good option to have enabled when running tests and/or doing CI builds.

 ## Elastic AppSearch

 This module comes bundled with an implementation for [Elastic AppSearch](https://www.elastic.co/app-search/).
 While most of the details are abstracted away in the `AppSearchService` class, there are some key things to know about configuring AppSearch.

 ### Activating AppSearch